Harshit211202/doraemon2/README.md

 - Enjoy !!!!

 ## Future Improvements
-- Generalized conversations can be made possible by incorporating Natural Language Processing
+- Generalized conversations can be made possible by incorporating Natural Language Processing, can be made a learning model by incorporating ML.
 - GUI can be made
 - More functionalities can be added like google calender and maps.
 - More websites can be added